 And this is generally the case.
 However, there may be some exceptions.Stem cells divide to produce two daughter cells:

-There is evidence that when some types of stem cells divide, for example those in skeletal muscle, the chromosomes containing the immortal strand all line up on one side of the metaphase plate and the daughter cell receiving this set is the one that remains a stem cell.
-Although the mechanism by which this occurs is unknown, one can appreciate its potential value to the organism.
+There is evidence that when some types of stem cells divide, for example a subset found in skeletal muscle, the chromatids containing the immortal strand all line up on one side of the metaphase plate and the daughter cell receiving this set is the one that remains a stem cell.
+Although the mechanism by which this occurs is unknown, one can appreciate a potential value to the organism.
 Errors (mutations) in DNA occur most often during its replication [Link].
 By keeping the original template in the stem cell population, introduced errors (mutations) disappear when the differentiated cell dies at the end of its useful life.
+Another possible advantage of nonrandom segregation of parental vs. newly-synthesized DNA: it may assure that epigenetic alterations of their respective DNA strands are transmitted to the appropriate daughter cells.

 (The figure represents a haploid cell with n = 2.
 Each bar represents one strand of the DNA double helix.)